Guerrillas and the “Jungle”

 of Enlil,

-Nin’ngirsu is one of the names by which Ninurt’a is known.
-The first element, (d)nin (𒀭𒊩𒌆) is a common one among Sumerian gods as it means “lord” or “lady” with the (d) being an unpronounced determiner for a god.
 The first name then means “the lord of Ngirsu”, which is somewhat circular as Ngirsu was the religious center of Lakash—it’s a way of referring to Ninurt’a as the patron deity of the city-state.
-The more common name of the deity means “the lord of barley”, reflecting his role as a god of farming, though he was also god of law, scribes, and hunting, as well as the consort of Papa.
-In his aspect as hunter, this god is related both mythically and etymologically to נִמְרוֹדֿ (Nimrud), better known spelled Nimrod, famous for building (or attempting to build) a certain tower in the region.
+The more common name of the deity (𒀭𒊩𒌆𒅁) means “lord of barley”, reflecting his role as a god of farming, though he was also god of law, scribes, and hunting, as well as the consort of Papa.
+In his aspect as hunter, this god is related both mythically and etymologically to נמרוד (Nimrud), better known spelled Nimrod, famous for building (or attempting to build) a certain tower in the region.

-“Of Enlil” simply refers to Ninurta’s parentage: His father is Enlil (𒀭𒂗𒆤), the chief deity of the Sumerians and god of wind, earth, and storms.
-Ninurt’a’s mother is Ninlil (𒀭𒎏𒆤), also a wind deity.
-Taken together with the sobriquet, “The mighty warrior”, this section is likely a tria nomina pattern similar to that of Ur-Papa, (Nin’ngirsu, Ursang K’alka, Enlil-lara).
+“Of Enlil” simply refers to Ninurt’a’s parentage: His father is Enlil (𒀭𒂗𒆤), the chief deity of the Sumerians and god of wind, earth, and storms.
+Ninurt’a’s mother is Ninlil (𒀭𒊩𒌆𒆤), also a wind deity.
+Taken together with the sobriquet, “The mighty warrior”, this section is likely a tria nomina pattern similar to that of Ur-Papa (Nin’ngirsu, Ursang K’alka, Enlil-lara).
 This is also done to deliberately echo the form of the god’s name with the form of the ruler’s, again reinforcing the earthly ensi’s divine right to his throne.

-“The mighty warrior” epithet seems to also fit into the extended name of Ninurt’a, having been earned through his deeds relating to the recovery of the Tablet of Destinies (𒁾𒉆𒋻𒊏 Tup Namt’arra).
 This tablet is a pretty important legal document, as it establishes Enlil’s dominion over the universe, so when it was stolen, Ninurt’a stepped up.
 Along the way to its retrieval, he slew seven fantastic monsters (sometimes also called heroes), draping his chariot with their corpses and despoiling them of their treasures.

 None of the remaining corpus describes them in any detail (with one exception), which is a shame because their names are quite intriguing: